Aleadinglight/my-golang-notebook/readme.md

   - All assigment operation in Go are copy operation except for `array` and `map` because they contain internal pointers.
 When sharing `array` or `map`, you share a pointer point to the underlying data.

 2. Function
   - Can return pointer.
 (Unlike C++ where heap and stack is important to keep in mind).
+The returned address automatically promoted from local memory (stack) to shared memory (heap).
   - Can declare the return variable.
   - Can return multiple value.
   - Can return an `error` object for checking purposes.